temporalio/sdk-java/README.md

 Cadence uses [event sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a workflow object including its threads and local variable values.
 .
-In essence every time a workflow state has to be restored its code is reexecuted from the beginning ignoring side effects (like activity invocations) which were already recorded in the workflow event history.
+In essence every time a workflow state has to be restored its code is reexecuted from the beginning.
+When replaying side effects (like activity invocations) are ignored as they are already recorded in the workflow event history.
  Don't get confused, when writing workflow logic the replay is not visible, so the code should be written as it executes only once.
 But this design still puts the following constraints on the workflow
 implementation: